 Alas, the WESTON TOWN CENTER project never got off the ground.
 Wisconsin-based Menard's home improvement centers expressed interest in building a new store at the site, but eventually cancelled this plan.
 The mall's downward spiral hastened.
 By May 2011, the long-delayed reinvention of WESTLAND MALL was seeming to gain impetus once more.
 The 400 million dollar Hollywood Casino Columbus had been built on the site of an abandoned factory, which stood across Georgesville Road from the complex.
 Said casino opened on October 8, 2012.

-It was hoped that the new casino would serve as a catalyst for the long-delayed redevelopment of the moribund mall, which was shuttered in November 2012.
+It was hoped that the new casino would serve as a catalyst for the long-delayed redevelopment of the moribund mall.
+Its shopping concourses were shuttered in November 2012.
 An exterior-entranced Sears remained in business, but closed for good in September 2017.
-In the early 2020s, plans were being drawn to redevelop the abandoned and deteriorating mall as a mixed-use retail and residential facility.
+Demolition commenced, on the east end of the complex, in August 2023.
+In May 2024, the abandoned Sears was knocked down.
+Three mall structures were left standing; J.C.
+Penney, Sears Auto Center and National Tire & Battery

 Sources: